Iveco TurboCity

 The bus was in service with numerous public transport companies in Italy, Eastern Europe, Malaysia and Africa.

-Iveco tried to sell the TurboCity in right-hand drive variants in the United Kingdom, two demonstrators with Alexander bodies were built followed by a batch of six Wadham Stringer bodied buses built for stock.
-No operator in the UK ordered any and the single-decker bus Alexander prototype was exported to Singapore for use as a driver trainer.
-The double-decker bus sat unused at Blythswood Vehicles' Glasgow premises for 18 months before finding its first buyer, it then passed a number of small operators in England until a crash ended its career.
-Some of them were exported to Malaysia for use by RapidKL.
+Iveco also attempted to sell the TurboCity in right-hand drive configuration in the United Kingdom.
+Two demonstrators with Alexander bodies, one of these being a double-decker bus, were built in 1990 and 1991 respectively, followed by a batch of six Wadham Stringer bodied TurboCities built as dealer stock.
+No orders followed for either the single or double-decker, and the single-decker Alexander prototype was eventually exported to Singapore for use as a driver trainer.
+The double-deck TurboCity sat unused at Blythswood Vehicles' Glasgow premises for 18 months before finding its first buyer, it then passed a number of small operators across England until a crash ended its career.
+Right-hand drive TurboCities, meanwhile, would sell better in Malaysia, with a number delivered to Kuala Lumpur for use by RapidKL.

 The 480/580 type was assisted by the Iveco TurboCity-R class (TurboCity-UR 490/590) with a lower floor height of 550 mm.